MoMalmir/Smart-Job-Alerts/README.md

 # 📬 Smart Job Alerts

-Automatically find and receive job alerts tailored to your resume and job preferences.
-This app scans job postings, compares them to your resume using an LLM (via OpenRouter), and emails you top matches with a match score and explanation.
+**Automatically find and send job alerts tailored to your resume and job preferences.**
+This app fetches job postings using JSearch, a powerful job listing API available on RapidAPI.
+For each job, it uses your resume and a customizable LLM prompt to evaluate relevance via OpenRouter (supporting models like Moonshot or DeepSeek).
+It compares jobs against a user-defined match threshold and sends an email containing the top matches — each with a match score and a short summary explaining why the job does or doesn’t match.

+You can run the app automatically using GitHub Actions to receive alerts on a regular schedule (e.g., once a day).
 ---

 ## 📑 Table of Contents